Illyria: Roman Protectorate of Illyricum

+Roman rule

+Illyrian territories were organized during the Roman administration into the provinces of Illyricum, Macedonia, and Moesia Superior.

-The Roman province of Illyricum replaced the formerly independent kingdom of Illyria.
+The Roman province of Illyricum roughly encompassed the territories of the last Illyrian kingdom.
 It stretched from the Drilon river in modern Albania to Istria (Croatia) in the west and to the Sava river (Bosnia and Herzegovina) in the north.
 Salona (near modern Split in Croatia) functioned as its capital.

 After subduing a troublesome revolt of Pannonians and Daesitiates, Roman administrators dissolved the province of Illyricum and divided its lands between the new provinces of Pannonia in the north and Dalmatia in the south.
 Although this division occurred in 10 AD, the term Illyria remained in use in Late Latin and throughout the medieval period.
 After the division of the Roman Empire, the bishops of Thessalonica appointed papal vicars for Illyricum.
 The first of these vicars is said to have been Bishop Acholius or Ascholius (died 383 or 384), the friend of St. Basil.
 In the 5th century, the bishops of Illyria withdrew from communion with Rome, without attaching themselves to Constantinople, and remained for a time independent, but in 515, forty Illyrian bishops renewed their loyalty to Rome by declaring allegiance to Pope Hormisdas.
 The patriarchs of Constantinople succeeded in bringing Illyria under their jurisdiction in the 8th century.

-Legacy

-The name Illyria only disappears from the historical record after the Ottoman invasion of the Balkans in the 15th century, and re-emerges in the 17th century, acquiring a new significance in the Ottoman–Habsburg Wars, as Leopold I designated as the "Illyrian nation" the South Slavs in Hungarian territory.
-The term "Illyrian" was sometimes used for the language they spoke.
-Several armorials of the Early modern period, popularly called the "Illyrian Armorials", depicted fictional coats of arms of Illyria.

-The name Illyria was revived by Napoleon for the Illyrian Provinces that were incorporated into the French Empire from 1809 to 1813, and the Kingdom of Illyria (1816–1849) was part of Austria until 1849, after which time it was not used in the reorganised Austro-Hungarian Empire.

-The Illyrian movement was a South Slavic cultural and political campaign by a group of young Croatian and Serbian intellectuals during the first half of the 19th century, that led to Yugoslavism.
+Jewish presence in Illyricum is attested during and after its incorporation into the Roman Empire.
+As Roman military and trade networks expanded into the region following the defeat of King Gentius, Jewish merchants, artisans, and possibly freed slaves settled in Dalmatian and Pannonian cities such as Salona, Narona, and Sirmium.
+These communities, often Greek-speaking and aligned with Jerusalem-based traditions, operated within Roman legal frameworks and sometimes held status as collegia.
+Although no literary corpus survives from Illyrian Jews, archaeological evidence, including menorahs and inscriptions, supports their presence.
+Some scholars suggest that these Jews formed part of broader Hellenistic Judaism diaspora patterns reaching as far as Tanais in the Crimea and Stobi in Macedonia.